petrvanblokland/TYPETR-TypeLab-Club-Assistants/GETTING_STARTED.md

 	]
 ~~~

-The class **BUILD_UI_METHODS** contains a list of method names in inherited function parts that need building of their UI components.
+The class **BUILD_UI_METHODS** contains a list of method names in inherited function modules that need building of their UI components.

-Later we’ll be adding more method names here, when more functions parts get implmentent.
+Later we’ll be adding more method names here, when more functions modules get implmentent.

 ![](docs/images/MyAssistant-004.png)

 The UI is building in the order of this list.
-So this gives the developer control on the order of function part UI’s.
+So this gives the developer control on the order of function module UI’s.
 The next UI will be placed under the previous one.

 Since we just did build the UI without any event subscription, the current version will not respond to any events in the EditorWindow.
-Nor does the “Overlay” function part do any drawing yet.
+Nor does the “Overlay” function module do any drawing yet.
 We’ll add that in the next version.

 ## MyAssistant-005.py